Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 • What causes them?

-• How adults can avoid and resolve loyalty (priority) conflicts in biofamilies and stepfamilies.
+• Ways to avoid and resolve loyalty conflicts in biofamilies and stepfamilies, and...

-• A worksheet to help you learn how your family handles loyalty conflicts now..
+• A worksheet to help you learn how your family handles loyalty conflicts now. including an interesting exercise to promote family awareness and discussion.

 This article assumes you're familiar with...

-• an overview of three related family stressors
+• an overview of three related relationship stressors

 • Options for resolving values conflicts